AriFordsham/GHCWiki/native-metaprogramming.md

 Native metaprogramming is a form of metaprogramming where the meta languages's own infrastructure is directly employed to generate and manipulate object programs.
-Native metaprogramming naturally arise in homogeneous metaprogramming (where meta language and object language are nearly identical).
+Native metaprogramming naturally arises in homogeneous metaprogramming (where meta language and object language are nearly identical).

 ### Goal